education-andrii/Online-Course-Platform/README.md

 ### ⚙️ Setting up
 ##### ⚠️ This project requires a parallel launch of the Backend API and the Frontend client to function correctly
 ##### To set up this project you have to follow these steps:
  1. Clone the repository.
-Use `git copy https://github.com/education-andrii/Online-Course-Platform.git` to clone with HTTPS.<br/>
+Use `git clone https://github.com/education-andrii/Online-Course-Platform.git` to clone with HTTPS.<br/>

  2. Backend setup: go to the directory `cd backend` and install dependencies in your CLI.
 Use `npm install`